 5. Hook people to your blog

 There are different ways to glue people to your blog so that you are more often visible.
-It’s a consistency thing.
+It’s a consistency thing and it will boost blog traffic.
 If you see someone’s face or name bandied around a lot, isn’t the general perception: “Gee, they seem to be doing well!”
 So think about how you are going to get your name into the tram lights more often.
 Success builds success and all that.

 Think about how you can best use:-